uport-project/specs/did-methods/https-did-method.md

 ### Read (Resolve)

-The following steps must be executed in order to resolve the DID document from an `https` DID:
+The following steps must be executed to resolve the DID document from an https DID:

 1. Parse the fully qualified domain name from the identifier.
-2. Generate an HTTPS URL to the expected location of the DID document by prepending `https:// and appending `/.well-known/did.json` to the domain name.
+2. Generate an HTTPS URL to the expected location of the DID document by prepending `https://` and appending `/.well-known/did.json` to the domain name.
-3. Perform a HTTP `GET` request to the URL using an agent that can successfully negotiate a secure HTTPS connection, which enforces the security requirements as described under [Security Considerations](Security-Considerations).
+3. Perform an HTTP `GET` request to the URL using an agent that can successfully negotiate a secure HTTPS connection, which enforces the security requirements as described in [Security Considerations](Security-Considerations).

 ### Update

-To update the DID Document, the `did.json`has to be updated.
-Please note that the DID will remain the same but the contents of the DID document could change, e.g., by including a new verification key, or adding service endpoints.
+To update the DID document, the `did.json`has to be updated.
+Please note that the DID will remain the same, but the contents of the DID document could change, e.g., by including a new verification key or adding service endpoints.

 ### Delete (Revoke)

-To delete the DID Document, the `did.json`has to be deleted, or has to be no longer publicly available due any other means.
+To delete the DID document, the `did.json`has to be removed or has to be no longer publicly available due to any other means.

 ## Security Considerations